dwesterwick/SPTQuestingBots/README.md

 * **Spawn Rush:** At the beginning of the raid, bots that are within a certain distance of you will run to your spawn point.
 Only a certain number of bots are allowed to perform this quest, and they won't always select it.
 This makes Factory even more challenging.
 * **Boss Hunter:** Bots will search zones in which bosses are known to spawn.
 They will only be allowed to select this quest at the beginning of the raid (within the first 5 minutes by default).
 * **Airdrop Chaser:** Bots will run to the most recent airdrop if it's close to them (within 500m by default).
 They will be allowed to select this quest within **questing.bot_quests.airdrop_bot_interest_time** seconds (420s by default) of the airdrop crate landing.
 * **Spawn Point Wandering:** Bots will wander to different spawn points around the map.
 This is used as a last resort in case the bot doesn't select any other quests.
+This quest is currently disabled by default because it should no longer be needed with the quest variety offered in the 0.4.0 and later releases.
 * **"Standard" Quests:** Bots will go to specified locations around the map.
 They will prioritize more desirable locations for loot and locations that are closer to them.
+These quests also include some sniping and camping quests on all maps, so be careful!
 * **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.
+None are provided by default.

 **PMC Spawning System:**
-At the beginning of the raid, PMC's will spawn around the map at actual EFT spawn points.
+At the beginning of the raid, PMC's will spawn around the map at actual EFT PMC spawn points.
 The spawning system will try to separate spawn points as much as possible, but spawn killing is still entirely possible just like it is in live Tarkov.
 The number of initial PMC's is a random number between the minimum and maximum player count for the map (other mods can change these values).
-If you're using [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/), the maximum number of PMC's will be reduced if you spawn into the map late for a Scav run.
+The maximum number of PMC's will be reduced if you spawn into the map late for a Scav run.
+The PMC difficulty is set by your raid settings in EFT.

+Starting with the 0.4.0 release, player Scavs will also spawn throughout the raid.
+Each group of player Scavs will be assigned a minimum spawn time that is generated using SPT's raid-time-reduction settings for Scav raids.
+This mod will use SPT's weighting settings for choosing when player Scavs will spawn into each location, it will add some randomness, and then it will generate a spawn schedule for all player-Scav spawns.
+Effectively, this means that player Scavs are most likely to spawn toward the middle and last third of raids.
+They're unlikely to spawn toward the very beginning or very end of them.
+Player Scavs can spawn at any EFT PMC or player-Scav spawn point on the map, and player-Scav bot difficulty is set by your raid settings in EFT.

 Only a certain (configurable) number of initial PMC's will spawn at the beginning of the raid, and the rest will spawn as the existing ones die.
-PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (not just at EFT's PMC spawn points).
-All initial bosses must spawn first (except for Factory) or EFT may suppress them due to the high number of bots on the map.
-The PMC difficulty is set by your raid settings in EFT.

-To accomodate the large initial PMC wave and still allow Scavs and bosses to spawn, the max-bot cap is (optionally) increased.
+PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (at any EFT spawn point for PMC's or player Scavs).
+After all PMC's have spawned, player Scavs will be allowed to spawn.
+The maximum total number of PMC's and player Scavs on the map cannot exceed the number of initial PMC's.
+For example, Customs allows 10-12 players, but Questing Bots only allows 7 to be on the map at the same time by default.
+That means 7 PMC's will spawn immediately as the raid starts, and as some of them die others will spawn to replace them.
+After all PMC's have spawned and less than 7 are remaining, player Scavs will be allowed to spawn.
+If there are 5 PMC's left on the map, 2 player Scavs will be allowed to spawn.
+If there are 3 PMC's left on the map, 4 player Scavs will be allowed to spawn, and so on.
+Even if most total PMC's have died, player Scavs will not be allowed to spawn earlier than their scheduled spawn times.

+A new feature of the 0.4.0 and later releases is an advanced spawning system that tricks EFT into thinking that PMC's and player Scavs are human players.
+This makes PMC's and player Scavs not count toward the bot cap for the map, so it shouldn't impede normal EFT bot spawns for normal Scavs and bosses.
+It also prevents PMC's and player Scavs from counting toward the maximum bot counts for each zone on the map, and this allows normal Scavs to spawn like they would in live EFT.
+Without this system, all initial bosses must be configured to spawn first (which is a config option in this mod) or EFT may suppress them due to the high number of bots on the map.
+To accomodate the large initial PMC wave and still allow Scavs and bosses to spawn, the max-bot cap can be optionally increased (which is also a config option in this mod) if you're not using the advanced spawning system.

 **NOTE: Please disable the PMC-spawning system in this mod if you're using other mods like [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/) that manage spawning!
 Otherwise, there will be too many PMC's on the map.**